 In an age where we have the means to keep our kids clean and their feet protected by “safe” rubber soles, it’s hard to think that perhaps these methods might not always be in the best interests of our kids.

-As counter-intuitive as it might sound to us as parents (and as completely intuitive as it will sound to most kids) there are naturally occurring compounds in dirt that boost Serotonin levels, which will also contribute to healthy sleep (see above).
+As counterintuitive as it might sound to us as parents (and as completely intuitive as it will sound to most kids) there are naturally occurring compounds in dirt that boost serotonin levels and will also contribute to healthy sleep.
 On top of that, by interacting with dirt, kids are naturally exposed to a host of natural bacteria and pathogens that actually help strengthen the immune system.
-There is even some evidence that regular play time in the dirt helps keep kids from developing allergies and asthma.
+There is even some evidence that regular playtime in the dirt helps keep kids from developing allergies and asthma.

 Additionally, exposure to dirt can help babies’ natural iron and zinc production, even before they start solid foods.